UnivLille-Meta/IMT-Advanced-OOP/additional-resources/space-game.md

 The battle ends as the defending fleet has been destroyed.

+## Battle Outcome
+After each battle, a summarry statistics describes:
+* How many ships the attacker lost,
+* how many ships the defender lost,
+* how many ships remain in both sides.

 ## Defending Fleet Damage Formula

 It is the damage taken by the defending fleet from the fire from the attacking fleet.